wvreeven/PyLX200Mount/README.md

 ## Connecting to the running mount controller

-Here are instructions to setup some popular planetarium applications on the computer or mobile device from which you want to command the mount.
+Here are instructions to set up some popular planetarium applications on the computer or mobile device from which you want to command the mount.

 In all cases, the connection must be set to Wi-Fi/Ethernet using the IP address of the computer running PyLX200Mount and port 11880.